-Workforce agreements must last for a specified period, as is provisioned in clause four of our workforce agreement sample.
+Workforce agreements must last for a specified period, as is provisioned in clause two of our workforce agreement sample.
 However, this period may not be longer than five years.
 You may well choose to revisit your agreement more frequently than this, particularly if the staffing needs of your business change often.

 Workforce agreement template - free Microsoft Word document for download